Anyone who has picked up a newspaper this year can’t have failed to notice that when it comes to protecting the environment, the times are a-changin’.

 3. Moorland monitoring goes mainstream

-Over 40 moorland monitors have been trained up since spring to detect, document and deter wildlife persecution and environmental damage in the uplands — with four affiliated moorland monitoring groups freshly-launched in Airedale, Calderdale, Nidderdale and the North York Moors.
+Over 40 moorland monitors have been trained up since spring to detect, document and deter wildlife persecution and environmental damage in the uplands — with three affiliated moorland monitoring groups freshly-launched in Nidderdale, the North York Moors and West Yorkshire.

 That’s great news with more people than ever before keeping a watchful eye on the county’s grouse moors to protect wildlife and habitats.